 Increase Skill Acquisition

-ASL Is an Access Point
+Use ASL as an Access Point

-If you and/or your students are learning ASL for the first time, it’s an amazing inclusion opportunity for teaching, learning and practicing with peers.
-If one of your students already knows ASL, then perhaps they can be the teacher, with the support of the SymbolStix PRIME visuals.
+If you and/or your students are trying ASL for the first time, keep in mind that it’s an amazing inclusion opportunity for teaching, learning, and practicing with peers.
+If one of your students already knows ASL, perhaps that student can be the teacher for a portion of the class, with the support of the SymbolStix PRIME visuals.

 To gain a deeper understanding of the role symbols play in developing communication and language, download our white paper.Download Now